tchan2/packet-gpu/README.md

 <br />

-## Create a SSL-Enabled Jupyter Notebook With Domain Name
+## Create a Jupyter Notebook with a SSL-Enabled Domain Name
 To check your installations, install necessary packages, and run a SSL-enabled Jupyter Notebook with a domain name, please continue below.

 ### Create a Domain